MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

     If you're signed in, you'll see your credentials.
 You can switch to a different account if needed.
 If you're not signed in, select **Sign in** and sign in to your account.

-1. Go back to the **Create a new process** screen in the process mining capability and paste it in the **Power apps application insights app Id** field.
+1. Go back to the **Create a new process** screen in process mining and paste it in the **Power apps application insights app Id** field.

 1. Identify the parameter that you want to analyze from your app and enter it in the **Case Id field name** and **Activity field name** fields in the **Create a new process** screen.